Photo: Lauren Cook

 Music was always present in Chabrelle's life.
 From singing duets with her mother in church, to learning every song she could from any movie, cartoon, or musical she watched, to singing choir in school, Chabrelle had a gift for melody.
 With an ear for music and deep interest in epic storytelling, one might think she had always wanted to be a performer.
 As it happens, it wasn't until her junior year at The Philadelphia High School of the Creative and Performing Arts (CAPA) that she decided she wanted to pursue a classical career.
 From that day on, Chabrelle's career in opera began.

-In past seasons, Chabrelle as had the honor of premiering and performing in remarkable works and concerts, some of which include: her Carnegie Hall debut as the soprano soloist in Nathaniel Dett's The Ordering of Moses with her alma mater Oberlin Conservatory of Music, her Lincoln Center Theatre debut as Esther Mills in the world premiere of Intimate Apparel by Lynn Nottage and Ricky Ian Gordon, her Boston Lyric Opera Debut as Milica in their Opera America award winning film Svadba by Ana sokolovic and directed by Shura Baryshnikov.
+Along her journey, Chabrelle as had the honor and privilege of collaborating on new works/premieres.
+Some highlights of which include: her Carnegie Hall debut as the soprano soloist in Nathaniel Dett's The Ordering of Moses with her alma mater Oberlin Conservatory of Music, her Lincoln Center Theatre debut as Esther Mills in the world premiere of Intimate Apparel by Lynn Nottage and Ricky Ian Gordon, her Boston Lyric Opera Debut as Milica in their Opera America award winning film Svadba by Ana sokolovic and directed by Shura Baryshnikov.

 Throughout her journey, Chabrelle has not only premiered several works, but also been the pioneer for a couple training programs.
 She started the Artist Diploma program at Rice University and was the first to graduate of its program.
 Chabrelle also co-created the Holland Community Opera Fellowship at Opera Omaha where she used her experience as an artist and entrepreneur to creatively engage with various youth and adult organizations from diverse backgrounds in the Omaha community.